tkem/cachetools/docs/index.rst

 performance and clear the cache.
 See the :func:`functools.lru_cache` documentation for details.

-Like for :func:`functools.lru_cache`, the positional and keyword arguments to the function must be hashable.
+Like with :func:`functools.lru_cache`, the positional and keyword arguments to the underlying function must be hashable.
 Note that unlike :func:`functools.lru_cache`, setting `maxsize` to :const:`None` is not supported.

 .. decorator:: lfu_cache(maxsize=128, typed=False, getsizeof=None, lock=threading.RLock)